rahulvarma5297/Digital-Wall/README.md

-##

-To run the Celestial project, follow the instructions below:
+## Steps to run the project:

-1. Clone the project from the GitHub repository: `https://github.com/charan1409/project`
+1. Download the zip

-2. Open two terminals.
+2. Open terminal

-3. In each terminal, `cd` into the `client` and `server` folders respectively.

-4. In both folders, run `npm install` to install the required dependencies.
+3. run `npm install` to install the required dependencies.

-5. In both terminals, run `npm start` to start the client and server.
+4. run `npm start` to start the project.

+## Basic functionalities:
+Wall -> user can create, update and delete boards. board -> user can create, update and delete posts.

+user can like posts.
+user can search boards by title in the wall. user can search posts by title in particular board.

+## Bonus functionalities:
+user can able to bookmark posts.
+Hosted the react app.